FlatFilers/portal-demo/README.md

 1. Go to the [Flatfile app](https://app.flatfile.io/)
 2. Create your Flatfile account (if you haven't already)
-3. Create a Data Template
+3. Use our [Getting Started Guide](https://flatfile.com/docs/getting-started/) to Create a Data Template and Create an Embed.
-4. Create and configure your embed

 ## Step 2: Configure .env